 Whatever direction the tobacco industry takes, I would not bet on its decline despite the negative public image of cigarettes.
 With new product lines and creative marketing, I think the following top tobacco stocks should continue to perform well.

 Perhaps no large company defines the top tobacco stocks more than Altria (NYSE:MO).
 Altria manages to keep profits moving higher, despite its core product’s falling popularity.
 The parent company for brands like Marlboro (in the U.S.) and Parliaments has also emphasized so-called “reduced risk products” such as smokeless tobacco.
 Moreover, it could profit further if the FDA approves IQOS, a smoke-free cigarette popular in other countries.
 And, like its counterparts in the beverage industry, Altria has also explored investing in cannabis.

 All of this will serve to benefit those who want the generous levels of dividend income that MO produces.
 This track record of payouts goes back decades.
 Investors who bought in the fall of 1985 and held now make their original investment back every year in dividends alone.
 For those who reinvest dividends, investors who bought in the spring of 2003 now have achieved the same feat.

 Continuing to pay this dividend should not be an issue in the future either.
-Analysts predict profits will increase by 18.3% this year.
-They also project an average of 10.1% annual growth over the next five years.
-Current earnings also place the forward price-to-earnings (P/E) ratio at 15.6.
+Analysts, on average, predict its profits will increase by 5% this year.
+They also project an average of 6.6% annual growth over the next five years.
+Current earnings also place the forward price-to-earnings (P/E) ratio at 9.7.

-That does not come in very far below the five-year average of 17.3.
-Still, it allows investors to buy into this generous dividend stream at a discount.
+That allows investors to buy into this generous dividend stream at a discount.
 Given MO’s ability to mitigate the negative sentiment surrounding tobacco, and its potential in the cannabis industry, I think these benefits will accrue for years to come.

 Philip Morris International, Inc. (PM)